Google Sites —

 My Guide to (Paid) Website Builders:

-I’ve spent the last month testing free website builders and here’s the truth: I don’t think website builders are looking to give away something for free but— with a little research you can definitely make it work.
+I’ve spent the last month testing free website builders and here’s the truth: Companies aren’t jumping at the opportunity to give you something for free.

 WordPress.com randomly adds advertisements to your website— there’s no way to control where the ads show.
 Not great!

 Wix has a great paid plan but the free plan is pretty limited.
 The free subdomain is long and unwieldy, the ad is pretty intrusive and they have an aggressive bandwidth limit.

 Strikingly doesn’t include SSL so your website will appear unsecured in browsers like Google Chrome.